• Skip to primary navigation

 According to Kia, charging an electric car battery can take anywhere between half an hour to half a day, depending on your battery and the speed of the charging point you’re using.

-Other things that will affect charging speed are the max charging rate of your vehicle, how much power is left in your battery, as well as weather conditions (charging at low temperatures takes longer than charging at moderate temperatures.)
+Other factors that affect charging speed include the maximum charging rate of your vehicle, the remaining battery power, and weather conditions (charging at low temperatures takes longer than at moderate temperatures).

 How to reduce electric car charging costs?